Slovenian S&la of Canonsburg

 Capital & Safety Analysis

-According to FDIC financial data, Slovenian S&la of Canonsburg holds a Tier 1 capital ratio of 0.00%.
-This falls below the 6% threshold regulators require, which may subject Slovenian S&la of Canonsburg to additional regulatory scrutiny.
+According to FDIC financial data, Slovenian S&la of Canonsburg holds a Tier 1 capital ratio of 15.81%.
+This exceeds the 8% threshold regulators consider "well-capitalized," meaning Slovenian S&la of Canonsburg has a strong buffer to absorb potential losses.

 Key Financial Metrics